Home and Garden Information Center

 Hot Topics

-Roses are very popular in Maryland gardens, but they can be damaged by several pests and diseases.
-Learn what ailments commonly affect roses and how to manage them effectively and sustainably.
+Tomatoes are very popular in vegetable gardens, but they can be damaged by several pests and diseases.
+Learn what ailments and stressors commonly affect tomatoes and how to manage them effectively and sustainably.

 Videos & Webinars